 Between 1985 and 1988 I continued to explore the landscape of Mecklenburg County, I was especially interested in creeks and would hike along various ones flowing through the county.
 Some of the images in this portfolio were featured in a 1988 group exhibition with Bill Moretz, and Wally Warren in Charlotte, NC.

 This was my first serious portfolio and exhibition.
-It was a study of the seasons at a local part.
+It was a study of the seasons at a local park.
 I was studying photography and art history at at local community college at the time.
+The work was featured in my first solo exhibition held at Queens College in November/December 1984.
 Shortly after this series was completed, I switched my major to Anthropology.